Careers in Science

-Science graduates are valued by employers and find rewarding careers across a wide range of industry and government sectors.
+Science graduates are valued by employers and find rewarding careers across a wide range of industry and government sectors – explore the huge range of potential careers that a Bachelor of Science is the first step towards.

 Research in science and technology can lets you explore everything you’ve learned in your undergraduate studies and potentially become an expert in a particular field.
 As a professional scientist you may advance pure research, such as sequencing the genetic code of a disease, or undertake applied research to address how to stop the spread of disease.